bobjohnbob/phpForm/docs/howto.rst

 1. Little-to-no configuration.
 ------------------------------

 The only necessary configuration in the script is to set your email address you would like to receive the emails at.
-There are other configuration options if you would like to have extra features (like a redirect page or captcha spam protection) but you CAN just create an email template and point a form action to the script and it will send you emails.
+There are other configuration options if you would like to have extra features (like a redirect page or captcha spam protection) but you CAN just set your email address in the config(config.php), point your form to the script (<form action='./process.php'>) and it will send you all data from the sctipt in an email.emails.

 2. Compatability
 ----------------

 I wanted this script to be compatible with as many servers as possible with out having to make any server side settings.
 This is why I wrote it in php, instead of python.
 With most hosts, you will already have php and sendmail installed, configured and ready to go.

 The basic setup
 ===============